linode/docs/docs/applications/configuration-management/automate-a-static-site-deployment-with-salt/index.md

     sudo salt-run fileserver.update

-Salt's GitFS remotes fetch files periodically, and this period [can be configured](https://docs.saltstack.com/en/latest/ref/configuration/master.html#std:conf_master-gitfs_update_interval).
+Salt's GitFS fetches files from remotes periodically, and this period [can be configured](https://docs.saltstack.com/en/latest/ref/configuration/master.html#std:conf_master-gitfs_update_interval).
 {{< /note >}}

 1. If you visit your domain name in a web browser, you should now see NGINX's default test page served by the Salt minion.

 ## Initialize the Hugo Site

-1. On your computer, create a new Hugo site:
+1. On your computer, create a new Hugo site.
+Make sure you are not running this command in your `hugo-webserver-salt-formula` directory:

         hugo new site example-hugo-site